 Drag Resistance and Worker Solidarity on Indiana Avenue

-During the jazz era, Indiana Avenue became the epicenter of Black life for Indianapolis.
-Emerging research into this local history reveals a queer nightlife and culture moving through and amongst Indiana Avenue and Indianapolis’ Black community with visibility in the jazz clubs and city sidewalks just outside the clubs.
+During the jazz era, Indiana Avenue became the epicenter of Black life in Indianapolis.
+In addition, it served as a vibrant hub for cultural and social activities.
+Emerging research into this local history reveals that queer nightlife and culture thrived within Indiana Avenue and the broader Black community.
+Furthermore, this visibility extended into the jazz clubs and the city sidewalks just outside, highlighting the area’s diverse and dynamic social scene.

 IUPUI ScholarWorks